knagaitsev/nautilus/README.md

 Then navigate to `Devices -> Enable RISC-V GPIO` and disable the option.

+The particularly important numbers that are printed out after each benchmark completes are the following: `TIMER READ: ...` and `RECEIVED INTS: ...`.
+The timer read indicates how long the benchmark took in nanoseconds.
+The received interrupts indicates how many interrupts were handled during the course of the benchmark.

+Most of the results collected in this work depend on using physical hardware, rather than emulating with QEMU.
+The first reason for this is that many measurements can be very inaccurate, particularly when it comes to the latency of interacting with the PLIC, as emulating this is completely different from making it happen on a phyical machine.
+The other reason is that we did not design a way to drive interrupts with QEMU, we only designed a way to drive interrupts on a physical machine via GPIO input.

 ### Compiler overhead result

 This result can be collected on a different branch, but uses similar scripts.
 Do the following: